scds/intro-spss/lessons/lesson2.md

 {: .no_toc }
 ### Step 1

-If you've used the Text Wizard before, you're able to export the settings to a TextWizard Predefined Format file.
+If you've used the Text Wizard before, you'll be able to export the settings to a TextWizard Predefined Format file.
 Since this is our first time, we'll want to say `No` and click `Next`.

 <img src="../assets/img/lessons/open8.png" alt="" width="60%" style="border: solid 2px black">